4179e1/markdown-cv/index.md

 Provide technical support for Oracle Linux and Oracle VM, including but not limited to troubleshooting, crash root cause analysis, and performance tuning.

-Problem Management: Respond to solve customers’ problem according to severity level and SLA, escalate and engage more resource if needed.
+Problem Management: Respond and solve customers’ problem according to severity level and SLA, escalate and engage more resource if needed.

-Knowledge Management: maintain testing environment to simulate and reproduce customers problem and deliver multiple notes in knowledge base.
+Knowledge Management: maintain testing environment to reproduce customers problem.
+Delivered multiple notes in knowledge base.

 ### Skybility
 `May 2010 – Sep 2012`